-Nunavut's Member of Parliament stated, "On November 10, 2023 I tabled C-326.
-On behalf of Nunavut, this Bill is part of my work to fight for the rights to help protect the wildlife and the environment from corporate greed."
+Nunavut's Member of Parliament stated, "On March 10, 2023, I tabled Bill C-326 on behalf of Nunavummiut.
+This Bill is part of my work to fight for your rights, to help protect the wildlife and environment from corporate greed."

-It goes on to say "What is my Bill?
-Bill C-326, An Act to Amend the Territorial Lands Act is a private members bill.
+It goes on to say, "What is in my bill?

+Bill C-326, An Act to Amend the Territorial Lands Act, is a Private Member's Bill. (...)

 Why did I introduce it?

-My bill seeks to align Nunavut's Territorial Land Act with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
-If passed, my bill would require resource extractors to obtain the free, prior, and informed consent of Indigenous people when developing on Indigenous land.
+My Bill seeks to align Nunavut's Territorial Lands Act with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+If passed, my Bill would require resources extractors to obtain the free, prior, and informed consent of Indigenous peoples when developing on Indigenous land.
 The current system is flawed and I hope to fix it.
-For too long, the federal government has relied on the courts to respect Indigenous peoples' rights.
-Canada is founded on Indigenous peoples' land, so government and industry must respect the rights of Indigenous people."
+For too long, the federal government has relied on the courts to respect Indigenous peoples rights.
+Canada is founded on Indigenous peoples lands, so governments and industry must respect the rights of Indigenous peoples."

 Mr. Speaker, my question is to the Minister of Environment, as the minister responsible for the environment and wildlife.
-In Nunavut, we have the current Nunavut Impact Review Board to deal with that process of development.
-I asked the minister if the minister agrees with the statement from our Member of Parliament that the current system is flawed and hope to fix it.
+In Nunavut, we have the current Nunavut Impact Review Board to deal with the process of development, but I asked the minister if the minister agrees with the statement from our Member of Parliament that the current system is flawed and hope to fix it.
 Does the minister agree with that comment?
 Thank you.